futufeld/kmedoids/README.md

 sumDoubles []     = 0
 ```

-The most straightforward implementation of the `sumDoubles` function uses explicit recursion.
+The `sumDoubles` function also uses explicit recursion.
 An intuition for the base case can be developed by thinking of the 'neutral' or identity value of the result type based on the operation the function performs.
-The identity of summation is zero, therefore this should be the result in the base case.
-This approach is called explicit recursion because, in the non-base case, the function invokes itself on the tail of the argument list.
+The identity of summation is zero, therefore this is the result in the base case.
 Note that the `Prelude` module includes a `sum` function that works for all numerical types, making `sumDoubles` unnecessary.

 #### `minBy`